apachecn/pytorch-doc-zh/docs/1.0/tensors.md

 Note

-Unlike &lt;cite&gt;copy_()&lt;/cite&gt;, this function is recorded in the computation graph.
+Unlike `copy_()`, this function is recorded in the computation graph.
 Gradients propagating to the cloned tensor will propagate to the original tensor.

 ```py
 contiguous() → Tensor